-The web-based initiative has been launched after a series of claims that the majority of grey fleet vehicles are not safe, with one survey revealing that two-thirds of grey fleet cars are not fit for the road.
+The web-based initiative has been launched after claims that the majority of grey fleet vehicles are not safe, with one survey revealing that two-thirds of grey fleet cars are not fit for the road.

-The new Cash Allowance Duty of Care Service is available online to all fleets as a free service provided through All-in-One Leasing and has already been presented to some of Britain’s biggest companies.
+The new Cash Allowance Duty of Care Service is available online to all fleets as a free service provided through All-in-One Leasing.

 It is free of charge because of the business model behind the service, which is similar to the one adopted by internet giants Google, Yahoo and MSN, where free services such as email and software are provided and in return the suppliers can advertise other products to customers.

-In this case, employers signing up to the service through the All-in-One ‘company car opt-out purchase scheme’ get a state-of-the-art online driver risk management programme.
+In this case, employers signing up to the service through the All-in-One “company car opt-out purchase scheme” get an online driver risk management programme.

-In return, drivers are shown new and used car offers available through the leasing firm’s parent company, UK Car Group, one of the country’s biggest car supermarkets.
+In return, drivers are shown new and used car offers available through the leasing firm’s parent company, UK Car Group.

-Companies signing up to the service provide drivers who use private cars on business with a unique user name so they can log on and update their records, undertake document checks and provide details of vehicle servicing and maintenance to help the employer with its duty of care requirements.
+Drivers using private cars on business are given a unique user name so they can log on and update their records, undertake document checks and provide details of vehicle servicing and maintenance to help the employer with its duty-of-care requirements.